geekzy/tiapp-como/README.md

 ### Use Action with my own custom events ?

 Yes it is possible to use action API with other events such as your own trigger custom events.
-Como has an API to get the Controller's Action using `Como.applyAction()` this function will return the actual Action function.
+Como has an API to get the Controller Action using `Como.applyAction()` this function will return the actual Action function.

 ```js